I adore dandelion clocks but have had a love/hate relationship with the plants themselves for years due to their pesky roots.

 If you start to notice the mixture turn darker, whip it off the heat quickly or it can develop a burnt caramel flavour.

-If you’re feeling adventurous you could try adding a few drops of vanilla essence as @NiamhMaher on twitter did or a few drops of alcohol as @Justcallmelet suggested!
+If you’re feeling adventurous you could try adding a few drops of vanilla essence as @NiamhMaher on twitter did, or a few drops of alcohol as @Justcallmelet suggested.

-Honey is perhaps a misleading name as the resulting flavour is more like marmalade – guess it got it’s name from the gorgeous colour.
+Honey is perhaps a misleading name as the resulting flavour is more like marmalade – guess it got its name from the gorgeous colour.

 Have you ever tried food or drink made from dandelions?
 Did you enjoy it?